← Back to Lexicon

 Beyond 'NFT' and 'FT': A Human-Centric Guide to True Digital Ownership

-The phrase “non-fungible token” may be the single worst branding decision of the 21st century.
-1 It is a sterile, academic, multi-hyphenate piece of laboratory jargon.
-It is fundamentally negative, defining itself by what it is not (“non-fungible”) rather than what it is.
+The phrase non-fungible token may be the single worst branding decision of the 21st century.
+1 It is sterile, academic, multi-hyphenate laboratory jargon.
+It is fundamentally negative, defining itself by what it is not (non-fungible) rather than what it is.
 This is language only an engineer or an economist could love.
-It has no poetry, no humanity, and no soul.
+It lacks poetry, humanity, and soul.

-And so, one of the most profound socio-technical innovations of our time—a system for restoring provenance, scarcity, and verifiable ownership to the digital world—was immediately and perhaps irrevocably reduced to a global punchline about overpriced cartoons of apes and pixelated punks.
+One of the most profound socio-technical innovations of the time—a system for restoring provenance, scarcity, and verifiable ownership to the digital world—was immediately and perhaps irrevocably reduced to a global punchline about overpriced cartoons of apes and pixelated punks.
 The "digital deed" became a "digital Beanie Baby."
 2

 This is not a semantic quibble.
 It is a strategic crisis.

-As Digital Archaeologists, our task is not to pile on more jargon, but to excavate meaning.
-To clear away the digital dust of opaque terminology and reveal the human truth beneath.
-To explain, in grounded, resonant terms, what this technology actually is, where it from, and why it is the most important—and perhaps the only—antidote to the digital world we’ve accidentally built.
+The mandate of the Digital Archaeologist is to clear away this dust of jargon.
+It explains, in grounded, resonant terms, what this technology actually is, where it originates, and why it is the most important—and perhaps the only—antidote to the digital world created.

 When Beeple’s Everydays: The First 5000 Days sold at Christie’s for $69.3 million in March 2021, the headlines focused exclusively on the image file.
 3 This singular event cemented the false consciousness, the collective illusion, that the file was the asset.

 This misunderstanding is the root of the skepticism.
 The skeptic who right-click-saves the image for free is, in their own way, correct.
-They do have the image.
+The individual does have the image.
 The pixels are identical.
 The file is infinitely reproducible.

-What they do not have is the asset.
+What the individual does not have is the asset.

-They have a poster from the museum gift shop; they do not have the original painting.
-They have a photocopy of a car title; they do not have the title itself.
-They have the music; they do not have the "first pressing" of the vinyl record.
+The individual has a poster from the museum gift shop; the individual does not have the original painting.
+The individual has a photocopy of a car title; the individual does not have the title itself.
+The individual has the music; the individual does not have the "first pressing" of the vinyl record.

-The technological breakthrough was never about the file.
+The technological breakthrough never centered on the file.
 The file is, was, and always will be endlessly copyable.
-The breakthrough was about creating, for the first time in the history of the internet, a mechanism to prove—irrefutably, publicly, and permanently—who holds the title to the original.
+The breakthrough created, for the first time in the history of the internet, a mechanism to prove—irrefutably, publicly, and permanently—who holds the title to the original.

 The art world has understood this distinction for centuries.
 An artist’s painting can be reproduced in countless books and posters, but there is only one original.
 Its value is a function of its provenance—a documented history of ownership.
 This is often tracked in a catalogue raisonné, a definitive, scholarly ledger of an artist's work.
 4

-The problem is, "non-fungible token" doesn't sound like "a permanent entry in a public ledger."
+The problem is, non-fungible token does not sound like "a permanent entry in a public ledger."
 It sounds like a microchip.
-And when you fail to provide a human-centric story, the market will invent one for you.
+And when a human-centric story is absent, the market will invent one.
 In this case, the story became "JPEGs for millionaires."

 From the perspective of human-computer interaction (HCI), this term is a cognitive disaster.
-It forces the user to perform a complex, multi-step mental calculation just to understand its basic meaning.
-The user must first:
+It forces the individual to perform a complex, multi-step mental calculation just to grasp its basic meaning.
+The individual must first:

 2. Attempt to define it (likely failing).